 - Loan shall be taken from any financial institution or any approved charitable institution.

 - Financial institution means a banking company to which the Banking Regulation Act, 1949 applies or any other financial institutions which the central government may by notification in the official gazette specify in this behalf like HDFC Ltd., Credila Financial Services Private Limited.
+Check these new Atlantic Union Bank offerings.

 - Approved charitable institution means an institution specified in, or, as the case may be, an institution established for charitable purposes and approved by the prescribed authority under clause (23C) of section 10 or an institution referred to in clause (a) of sub section (2) of section 80G.